cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpstop.md

 ## Description

-The `gpstop` utility is used to stop the database servers that comprise a Greenplum Database system.
-When you stop a Greenplum Database system, you are actually stopping several `postgres` database server processes at once (the coordinator and all of the segment instances).
+The `gpstop` utility is used to stop the database servers that comprise a Cloudberry Database system.
+When you stop a Cloudberry Database system, you are actually stopping several `postgres` database server processes at once (the coordinator and all of the segment instances).
 The `gpstop` utility handles the shutdown of the individual instances.
 Each instance is shutdown in parallel.

 The default shutdown mode (`-M smart`) waits for current client connections to finish before completing the shutdown.
 If any connections remain open after the timeout period, or if you interrupt with CTRL-C, `gpstop` lists the open connections and prompts whether to continue waiting for connections to finish, or to perform a fast or immediate shutdown.
 The default timeout period is 120 seconds and can be changed with the `-t timeout_seconds` option.